bdecon/econ_data/bd_CPS/README.md

 * STATE - converstion of state FIPS code to two letter state abbreviation.
 * EDUC - Highest level of education obtained - Maps the educational categories to five groups: Less than high school, High school, Some college, Bachelor degree, Advanced degree.
 * WBHAO - race/ethnic group - Each observation is mapped to one of five racial/ethnic groups: White, Black, Hispanic, Asian, and Other.
 White is white non-Hispanic only, black is any black non-Hispanic, Asian is any Asian but not black and non-Hispanic, Other is Native American, Native Hawaiian, Pacific Islander, and other groups.
 Hispanic is someone of Hispanic ethncity of any race.
+* WBHAOM - race/ethnic group - white, non-Hispanic only, black, non-Hispanic only, Asian or Pacific Islander, non-Hispanic only, Native American, non-Hispanic only, persons of more than one racial group but non-Hispanic, and Hispanic, and race/ethnicity.
 * MARRIED - binary variable equal to 1 if married and otherwise 0.
 * FORBORN - binary variable equal to 1 if born outside the US and otherwise 0.
 * EMP - binary variable equal to 1 if employed and otherwise 0.